dhimantj/ML-Projects/README.md

 Current and most active Projects!

-CLASSIFICATION PROJECT (Recent and still on going)
+1_CLASSIFICATION ------ (Recent and still on going)

-LINEAR REGRESSION PROJECTS (Recent and still on going) - Most up to date!
+2_LINEAR REGRESSION ------(Recent and still on going) - Most up to date!

+3_SUPPORT VECTOR MACHINES ------ (Recent and still on going)

 The Below Projects are in draft version and still need polishing!
 After completion it will move up to the CURRENT Projects!

-2. Logic Regression Project
+Logic Regression Project

-3. K Nearest Neighbors
+K Nearest Neighbors

-4. Decision Trees & Ransom Forest
+Decision Trees & Ransom Forest

-5. Support Vectors Machines

-6. K Means Clustering
+K Means Clustering

-7. Recommender Systems
+Recommender Systems

 Still in early Phase!
 8. TensorFlow and Keras